 Ultimately, however, the experience is rewarding.
 “I like mentoring people,” she said.
 “It feels natural.”

 Helping people has been central to Fabrett’s work from the very beginning.
 A native of Mexico, she moved to the United States to go to college and study psychology.
 After obtaining a PhD in clinical psychology at Arizona State University, she came to Boston to do her internship at Boston Children’s Hospital.
 Next, she completed her post-doctoral degree at McLean’s Adolescent Acute Residential Treatment (ART) Program and was hired as a therapist, assisting adolescents and their families.

 Over time, her role at McLean has evolved to include more teaching and training.
 She rewrote the curriculum and created a manual for the ART.
-She expanded the ART’s training program by adding a practicum program for students in doctoral programs in psychology, and she is now the director of the Post-Baccalaureate Clinical Fellowship of the Simches Division of Child and Adolescent Psychiatry at McLean.
+She expanded the ART’s training program by adding a practicum program for students in doctoral programs in psychology, and she is now the director of the Post-Baccalaureate Clinical Fellowship of the Simches Center of Excellence in Child and Adolescent Psychiatry at McLean.
 This fellowship hires recent college graduates interested in pursuing a career in mental health as community residence counselors in the different child and adolescent programs.
 Through the fellowship, they receive specialized clinical training through seminars, focus groups, and supervision.

 In addition to her passion for teaching and mentoring, Fabrett is extremely interested in helping Latino families navigate the world of mental health.
 Drawing on her Mexican heritage and her academic work examining Mexican-American populations, she has counseled many Latino individuals and their families.